gfrattaroli/Naive-Bayes-classifier/README.md

-# Twitter Sentiment Analasys using a Naive Bayes classifier from scratch
+# Twitter Sentiment Analysis using a Naive Bayes classifier from scratch
 Building a Naive Bayes classifier from scratch and using it for sentiment analysis of tweets